BLSHEE22/live-composer/README.md

 Instructions:

 Open the Max patch "Env_Osc.maxpat" with your Max application to get started!
 Make sure you have a mic connected to Max so you can input signal.
 As for the audio files, they are meant to be downloaded and placed in the same folder as the Max patch so that they can be used.
 Rest of instructions are in patch.
+NOTE - This is program is designed to work best receiving audio from an acoustic drum set.
+The patch is designed to write music which accommodates a drum solo.